iona5/coordinator/README.md

 ![Basic functionality](help/images/screen_basics.png)

-Coordinators basic function is to just transforms input coordinates into output coordinates through a &mdash; you guessed it &mdash; coordinate transformation.
+Coordinators basic function is to just transform input coordinates into output coordinates through a &mdash; you guessed it &mdash; coordinate transformation.
 The coordinator panel is structured in two sections: The upper section represents the input, the lower the output of the current coordinate transformation.